 Morning 2 days before you plan to eat your pulled pork…Brine (recipe below) your pork shoulder

-Evening 1 day before you plan to eat your pulled pork…Take pork from grill after 12-15 hours of smoking at 225° and put it in your slow cooker or crock-pot on low (with balls of aluminum foil to prevent pork from resting in liquid) with a can of beer and a tablespoon of liquid smoke.
+Evening 1 day before you plan to eat your pulled pork…Take your smoked pork from the grill after 12-15 hours of smoking at 225° and put the bbq pulled pork in your slow cooker or crock-pot on low (with balls of aluminum foil to prevent pork from resting in liquid) with a can of beer and a tablespoon of liquid smoke overnight.